stoeps13/connections-doc/source/admin/install/cp_install_services_tasks.md

         print AdminControl.getCell()
         ```

+    !!! note
-    **Note:** When you specify a path to the working directory on a system that is running Microsoft Windows, use a forward slash for the directory.
+    When you specify a path to the working directory on a system that is running Microsoft Windows, use a forward slash for the directory.
 For example, "C:/temp".
 On AIX and Linux, the directory must grant write permissions or the command fails.

 4. Open the checked-out LotusConnectionsConfig.xml file in an XML editor of your choice and add the property componentPackInstalled to the <properties\> </properties\> tag as shown below: